You may wish to see an introductory page to this section first.

 Sultan Ahmet III Cesmesi: details

-In summer the attendants at the sebils offered passers-by not only glasses of water, but also sherbets (a drink of sweet diluted fruit juices).
+In summer the attendants at the sebils offered passers-by not only glasses of water, but also sherbets (a cold drink of sweet diluted fruit juices).

 The inscriptions above the wall fountains are the text of a short poem by Seyyid Huseyin Vehbi bin Ahmed (1674-1736) where he compares the waters of the fountain with those of Zemzem, the holy spring near the Kaaba in Mecca.